-20% coinsurance for each Medicare covered services - up to a maximum of \$60 per visit.
+20% coinsurance for each Medicare-covered service - up to a maximum of \$60 per visit

-Cost sharing is waived if you are admitted to hospital within 3 days of urgent care visit.
+Cost sharing is waived if you are admitted to the hospital within 3 days of the urgent care visit.

+Vision care

-Services that are covered for you What you must pay when you get these services Vision care In-Network and Out-of- Network Covered services include: Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
-Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
-People at high risk of glaucoma include people with a family history of glaucoma, people with diabetes, African Americans who are age 50 and older, and Hispanic Americans who are 65 or older For people with diabetes, screening for diabetic retinopathy is covered once per year One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens.
-(If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)
-20% coinsurance for each Medicare covered service.
-Supplemental Vision Benefits include: One routine vision exam annually Maximum \$230 for glasses and contacts each year In-Network and Out-of- Network (This allowance does not apply to eyewear obtained following cataract surgery.) \$0 copayment/coinsurance
+- Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
+Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts - For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
+People at high risk of glaucoma include people with a family history of glaucoma, people with diabetes, African Americans who are age 50 and older, and Hispanic Americans who are 65 or older - For people with diabetes, screening for diabetic retinopathy is covered once per year - One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)

+Supplemental Vision Benefits:

+- One routine vision exam every year - Maximum \$120 limit on glasses and contacts each year.
+(This allowance does not apply to eyewear obtained following cataract surgery.)

+\$0 copayment/coinsurance

-What you must pay when Services that are covered for you you get these services In-Network and Out-of-"Welcome to Medicare" preventive visit Network The plan covers the one-time "Welcome to Medicare" preventive visit.
-The visit includes a review of your health, as There is no coinsurance, well as education and counseling about the preventive services copayment, or deductible for you need (including certain screenings and shots), and the "Welcome to Medicare" referrals for other care if needed. preventive visit.
-Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to
+Welcome to Medicare" preventive visit

+The plan covers the one-time "Welcome to Medicare" preventive visit.
+The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if needed.

+Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit.